 Heritage Council grants are available for projects under three themes: Currently these are:

 Can I get funding to repair my house, my thatched roof, an old church?

 If you own a building which the elected members (the councillors) have added to the 'Record of Protected Structures' (RPS) in the relevant local (County or town) development plan, you may be able to get a conservation grant from Louth County Council.
 Protected Structures are listed in either the county or the relevant town development plan.
-For further information, please contact either your local planner or Angela Dullaghan, the Louth conservation officer, on 042 939 2924 or by email at firstname.lastname@example.org.
+For further information, please contact the Louth conservation office, on 042 939 2932 or by email at firstname.lastname@example.org.
 Grants are not normally available for buildings that are not listed on the RPS.

 The Built Heritage Leverage Grants scheme ran available nationally for the first time in 2014 and was very successful.
-This scheme was not rerun in 2015, as the 2014 scheme was funded using receipts from the sell-off of the National Lottery.
-It is not yet know if there will be any Built Heritage Leverage Grant scheme for 2016 but information will be put up here as soon as it is made available
+It is not yet know if there will be any Built Heritage Leverage Grant scheme for 2020 but information will be put up here as soon as it is made available

 The Department of the Environment, Heritage and Local Government runs a grant for owners of those thatched structures which are permanently lived in as primary dwellings (i.e. not pubs or holidays homes etc).
 For further details contact the Housing Grants Section, Department of the Environment, Heritage and Local Government, Government Buildings, Ballina, Co.
 Mayo.
 Tel: 096 24200 or Locall 1890 305030 and ask for a HA2T Memorandum and the HA1/90 Application Form.